plotly/graphing-library-docs/_posts/plotly_js/README.md

 ## Contribute Quickly to Plotly's JavaScript Graphing Library Documentation

-To quickly make a contribution to Plotly's JavaScript graphing libraries documentation, simply submit a pull request with the change you would like to suggest to the `master` branch of this repository.
+To quickly make a contribution to Plotly's JavaScript graphing libraries documentation, simply submit a pull request with the change you would like to suggest.
 This can be done using the GitHub graphical user interface at https://github.com/plotly/graphing-library-docs.

 The easiest way to do this is to follow the `Edit this page on GitHub` link at the top right of the page you are interested in contributing to: